thecurryspice/thecurryspice.github.io/_posts/blog/2018-05-30-industry-exposure.md

 ## Impressions

 Although I appreciate the ordered life of employees that work here, I detest it too.<br>
-I can never expect myself to look at 3*200 inch screens to monitor multiple graphs showing critical behaviour.
+I can never expect myself to look at 3 huge screens to monitor for faults.
+A corporation that doesn't delve into new flows, new methodologies, new technology and research will not be able to deliver redeeming tasks.
 I understand that sitting in a cosy chair comfortably while looking at screens and sipping tea might define perfect jobs for some people, but not me.<br>
 I don't think I can work in a corporation which has no research interests.<br>
 I'd honestly prefer repairing vintage electronic devices at a local store over such kind of work.<br>